Are You Focusing On the Black Dot?

 I’m not going to ignore this corn problem because I can’t walk without limping at this point (I’m heading to the pharmacy later for over-the-counter medication), but I’m not going to let that dampen my days.
 After all, there is so much to celebrate every day than to focus on tiny problems like that!

 Update: Just bought an over-the-counter corn solution!
-Hope this works. :D
+Hope it works.

 Stop Focusing on the Black Dot